 100. In theory, the mission and methods of the disability community should be at odds with the ABA parents.
 The ABA parents pathologize, demonize and dehumanize disabled people.
 They insist that the only way a disabled person can stay out of institutions is to become non-disabled.
 They market disabled people as an appalling burden on non-disabled people, and state as scientific fact that the only way to alleviate this burden, which threatens to destroy the economy, is to make disabled people non-disabled via extensive, if not perpetual, medical treatment.
 In court, the ABA parents characterize disabled people as "less than half living".
 Everywhere in their work is the message that disabled lives are not worth living.
 Only the non-disabled have real lives and contribute to society.
 If a disabled person makes any progress, or has any abilities at all, this is always and only due to their "medically necessary" treatment.
 Further, "progress" in a disabled person always and only means "progress towards being normal".
 And if a disabled person has achievements that cannot be attributed to a "medically necessary" treatment, then this person must not really be disabled, because, as everyone knows, untreated disabled people just get "worse and worse" and are not good for anything.
 The ABA parents denounce as ridiculous the possibility of disabled people having a say in their treatment, because disabled people are inherently unqualified to make decisions about themselves.
 It is ludicrous, according to the ABA parents, that anyone would consider being disabled a valid way to live; and it is criminal to provide the kind of assistance which allows disabled people to succeed as disabled people.
 For the ABA parents, there is no such thing as a successful disabled person.

-No leader in the disability community, or any kind of leader, would dare
+in the disability community, or any kind of leader,

-make or act on the above statements about disabled people except
+would dare make or act on the above statements about

 "The Charter does not exist to promote these stereotypes and prejudices by allowing equality, dignity, and participation only to those who succeed in a "medically necessary" treatment to eradicate their differences and render them indistinguishable from Canadians judged to be ‘normal’"—Factum of the Intervener, Michelle Dawson, Auton (Guardian ad litem of) v.
 British Columbia (Attorney General), SCC File No.: 29508